gz2407-ric/5293-health-llm-eval/README.md

 - **Try a Custom Profile**: live Full Pipeline mode using API calls

 For presentation, use **Explore Results** as the default because it does not depend on live API calls.

+## Troubleshooting

+- If you see `OPENAI_API_KEY is missing`, create a local `.env` file based on `.env.example` and add your API key.
+- If Streamlit does not start, run `pip install -r requirements.txt` and then try `streamlit run app/streamlit_app.py` again.
+- If the live custom-profile demo is slow or fails, use the `Explore Results` tab.
+It uses precomputed results and does not require live API calls.
+- If the full experiment is slow, do not rerun it during presentation.
+Use the existing files in `results/`.
+- Do not commit `.env`, `venv/`, `.venv/`, or `results/raw_outputs/`.

 ## Evaluation Metrics